Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 export default withRouter(JssForm);
 ```

+> In case if you are using `headless` mode, set `sitecoreApiHost={''}`, so requests will be sent directly to your node server,
+> if you send requests directly to sitecore instance you will get error (only in headless mode).

 #### Customizing sample forms markup

 When using the JSS sample forms implementation there are several options to customize the final markup of the form.